 - Too much consumption of Sweets or Chocolates etc…

-If proper treatment is not given at early stages, it continues growing and end up with tooth removal.
+If proper treatment is not given at the early stages, it continues growing and end up with tooth removal.

-Calculus Bridge Treatment
+Calculus Bridge Removal

 When the plaque and tartar become hard and it cannot be removed with regular brushing and flossing then you must look for the different treatment options that will help you remove it efficiently.